 Sanam Bashir (21) collapses with grief at her mother’s funeral.
-Nargis Begum (45) died from shrapnel wounds after a mortar shell struck while the two were fleeing their home.
-Uri, Jammu and Kashmir, India.
+Nargis Begum (45) died from shrapnel wounds after a mortar shell struck while the two were fleeing their home in Uri, Indian-administered Jammu and Kashmir.

 2026 Photo Contest - West, Central, and South Asia - Singles